Prep volleyball: West Delaware takes silver as Xavier sweeps through field

 West Delaware, making its fourth appearance in the title match, settled for its third runner-up finish and ended the season 30-12 overall.

+“I wish we would have gone up another level, but honestly it’s amazing because we started off as an average team,” said West Delaware’s Ava Hauser, one of just two seniors on the Hawks’ roster.
+“But we came this far and we have battled so hard and we have fought.
+We just became such a great team and it’s awesome to play for West Delaware.”

-Ava Hauser led the Hawks with eight kills and was named to the all-tournament team along with teammate Carlee Smith and Western Dubuque’s Liby Lansing.
+Hauser led the Hawks with eight kills and was named to the all-tournament team along with Smith and Western Dubuque’s Libby Lansing.

 Xavier setter Jazmine Yamilkoski was named the all-tournament team captain after recording 34 assists, four kills, and 13 digs in the final.
 The Saints’ Elyse Winter was also named to the all-tournament team and had five kills, one assists and two digs.

+Xavier took a 17-12 lead in the final set before West Delaware began to chip away.
+Kills from Alivia Schulte and Smith cut the deficit to three.
+Schulte’s ace moments later trimmed the lead back to four, but Xavier scored four of the final five points to clinch the title.

+“There was never a thought.
+We never thought about losing,” Smith said.
+“We just pushed regardless.
+It could be intimidating to some teams, but not to us.
+We’re just always pushing through it no matter what.”

-Jaci Bries and Alivia Schulte added four kills apiece for West Delaware.
-Smith finished with 18 assists, two kills, two aces and six digs.
+Jaci Bries and Schulte added four kills apiece for West Delaware.
 Ella Koloc had 22 digs for the Hawks.